Guide · Updated: August 2026

 Is there free Reddit keyword monitoring?

 Yes.
-F5Bot is the common free starting point: you add keywords and it emails you when they appear on Reddit, Hacker News and Lobsters.
+F5Bot is the common free starting point: as of August 2026 its free tier covers 5 keywords across Reddit, Hacker News, and Lobsters, with no card required.
 It does no intent scoring and drafts no replies, so all the judging and writing is on you, but for a founder testing the channel it costs nothing.
-See the tools roundup for the paid step up when free alerts become a second inbox.
+See the comparison table above for the paid step up once free alerts become a second inbox.

 What keywords should I monitor on Reddit?